Graduate Programs with Emphasis in Social Network Analysis

 Graduate Program in Communication

-Department of Communication, University of University at Buffalo (SUNY)
+Department of Communication, University at Buffalo (SUNY)

 The Department of Communication at the University at Buffalo (SUNY) offers a quantitative behavioral science based graduate program.
 Its foci include social influence, health, intercultural/international and computer-mediated communication.
 The faculty studies various aspects of social and communication networks including Frank Tutzauer (mathematical models of social networks), Joseph Woelfel (neural networks), Michael Stefanone (computer-mediated networks), Tom Feeley (social influence) and George Barnett (international networks).